techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-add-on-licensing/teams-shared-device-license.md

 The **Teams Shared Devices** license is available to purchase worldwide to commercial, public sector, GCC, GCC High, and DoD tenants.

-To purchase the **Teams Shared Devices** license, you can choose your preferred purchasing channel: EA, EAS, EES, CSP, Web Direct, NCE - Customer led, and NCE - Partner led.
+To purchase the **Teams Shared Devices** license, you can choose your preferred purchasing channel: EA, EAS, EES, CSP, Web Direct, MCA - Customer led, and MCA - Partner led.

 ## Acquire Teams Shared Devices licenses